The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

+Up to this point, we have covered epistemic states and actions of $\Lang[C]$, and product update.
+As mentioned in Section~\ref{sec:language-states-epddl}, the language $\Lang[C]$ and epistemic states of $\Lang[C]$ (Definition~\ref{def:multi-pointed-epistemic-state}) are later going to be employed in the semantics of \textsc{epddl} (see Sections~\ref{sec:semantics-formulas} and~\ref{sec:semantics-init-goal}).
+The objects that are going to provide a semantics for actions in \textsc{epddl}, however, are \emph{not} the epistemic actions defined above, but a generalisation of such objects called \emph{abstract epistemic actions}.
+We are going to motivate and introduce abstract epistemic actions in Section~\ref{sec:abstract-epistemic-action}.

-Event models provide a rich formalism that can express many kinds of actions.
-We now explore some important types of epistemic actions and give various illustrative examples on the Epistemic Blocks World problem.
+Before we move to such objects, we explore some important types of epistemic actions and show how these are represented by multi-pointed event models.
+We provide illustrative examples of several types of actions using our Epistemic Blocks World problem.